 For most people, the term “tax season” doesn’t evoke the same heartwarming feelings that phrases like “holiday season” or even “football season” do.

-Through owning many businesses over the years, I’ve learned that there are several deductions for which small business owners can be eligible.
-Unfortunately, many of these go unclaimed year after year, perhaps because tax payers are unclear if they are eligible for them or simply because they are unaware that they exist.
-Here are a few deductions you may want to look into if you’re a small business owner.
+Unfortunately, many legitimate tax deductions go unclaimed year after year, perhaps because taxpayers are unclear if they are eligible for them or simply because they are unaware that they exist.

-3. Keep a record of all of your car trips and automobile expenses.
-There are two ways to claim vehicle expenses, the actual expense method and the standard mileage rate method.
-You may also qualify for deductions based on the age of your vehicle, as well as any maintenance fees it requires to keep running.
-If you use your vehicle for business purposes at all, it’s wise to record every trip you take by logging the date, miles traveled and business purpose; parking or toll fees; maintenance costs; and insurance expenses.
+3. Business use of a vehicle.
+There are two ways to claim vehicle expenses: the actual expense method and the standard mileage rate method.
+For 2023, the standard business mileage rate is 65.5 cents per mile.
+If you use your vehicle for business purposes at all, record every trip you take by logging the date, miles traveled and business purpose.
+In addition you may be able to deduct actual expenses for parking and tolls as long as they are not classified as commuting expenses.
+Keep good records of those too.

 While tax time will probably never be an occasion when you feel like breaking out your party decorations and confetti, it also doesn’t have to be a time of great stress.
 By taking advantage of the many deductions that may be available to you, tax season may end up feeling like a game you’re equipped to win.